0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

     b) In **[C++ Parent]** .h file include the Header **[SequenceAPI.h]** this will allow you to access the **[USequenceWallet]**

     c) Create a BlueprintCallable function within the **[C++ Parent]** that accepts **[FCredentials_BE]** as a Parameter.

+        To create a Blueprint right click in the Content drawer then click blueprint Class, then when in the blueprint class selector
+        Select the All Classes drop down and search for the C++ class you just made and select it as the parent

+        From the AC_SequencePawn_Component you'll be able to find the Event Auth_Success_Forwarder bind to it to listen for credentials

     d) Create a Blueprint that inherits from **[C++ Parent]**, Then Attach the **[AC_SequencePawn_Component]** to it.
 For in depth specifics on how to setup this blueprint please refer to the demonstration BP **[BP_CustomSpectatorPawn]** contained within the plugins content folder.
 The important part here is forwarding the Credentials received from the inbuilt UI to your code base by binding to the delegate that gives you Credentials **[Auth_Success_Forwarder]**